Artists-for-Humanity/module-space-invaders-phaser/tutorial/step2.md

 console.log("Does this work");
 ```

 In your web browser [open the web inspector](https://developer.chrome.com/docs/devtools/open/) and click the "Console" tab.
 Then reload the web page.
 You should see the message "Does this work" without quotes in the console.
 The webpage should be totally black.

----
-The console tab is crutial.
-This tab is where we can see any errors in our code.
-Errors are a natural part of coding.
-Even the best developers in the world use errors as a way to figure out what is next to do.
----
+You can read more about the console tab below.

 ## Review